Code of Community Standards

 Though anonymous complaints are permitted, doing so may limit the College's ability to investigate and respond to a complaint.

-Lycoming College proceeds with its student conduct processes regardless of the action or inaction of civil authorities with respect to violations of state and federal laws.
+Lycoming College proceeds with its standards processes regardless of the action or inaction of civil authorities with respect to violations of state and federal laws.
 The College may pursue disciplinary action against a student concurrently with the processing of criminal charges even if the criminal prosecution is pending or dismissed.

 When used in this code: